Code52/Ideastrike/readme.md

 The repository is [here](https://github.com/shiftkey/thoughtstrike) and once we are happy with the transition we will bring the changes across to here.

-So if you would like to add features to Ideastrike, please use the other repository.
-We will not be accepting new pull requests on this repository in the short term.
+So if you would like to add features to Ideastrike, please use the[other repository](https://github.com/shiftkey/thoughtstrike).

+We will not be accepting new pull requests on this repository during this transition.

 Regards,